PyTorch Quantization

 We recommend QAT for 10% of the original training epochs.
 For LLMs, we find that QAT fine-tuning for even less than 1% of the original pre-training duration is often sufficient to recover the model quality.

 The model weights and quantizer states need to saved for future use or to resume training.
-The quantizer states of the model should be saved and loaded separately from the model weights.
+Please see saving and restoring of ModelOpt-modified models to learn how to save and restore the quantized model.

 import modelopt.torch.opt as mto